 }

-With Spring 4.2, you are not required to implement ApplicationListener
+With Spring 4.2, it does not require you to implement ApplicationListener

 or something similar but a simple @EventListener

-annotation is sufficient to declare it as a Listener.
+annotation suffices to declare it as a Listener.

 Spring will create an ApplicationListener

 instance for the event with a type taken from the method argument.
-There is no limitation on the number of annotated methods in one class – all related event handlers can be grouped into one class.
+There is no limitation on the number of annotated methods in one class–we can group all related event handlers into one class.

-We will create a publisher which will be responsible for the following tasks
+We will create a publisher with following tasks:

 We need ApplicationEventPublisher